English grammar course for beginners

 When to use the present simple tense.
 Adverbs of frequency.
 The imperative.
 Making polite requests with "would like".

 Always, usually, never — Adverbs of frequency

-I do it every day — Present simple for facts, permanent actions and habits
+I do it every day — Present simple for facts, regular actions and habits

 Imperative (Go there!
 Let’s go!)